ziyao233/lua/README.md

-# Lua
+# Inline-cached Lua

-This is the repository of Lua development code, as seen by the Lua team.
-It contains the full history of all commits but is mirrored irregularly.
-For complete information about Lua, visit [Lua.org](https://www.lua.org/).

-Please **do not** send pull requests.
-To report issues, post a message to the [Lua mailing list](https://www.lua.org/lua-l.html).

-Download official Lua releases from [Lua.org](https://www.lua.org/download.html).
+This is a modified version of Lua which supports inline caching in table searching.
+This is ***NOT*** a serious project and should not be used in productions.

+## Improvement

+`BinaryTree.test.lua` and `BinaryTree.lua` are used for benchmarking.

+Compiled with the same flags, both are run for 16 times and the average consumed time is listed.